markmoxon/elite-universe-editor/README.md

 * [1-source-files](source-files) contains the source files for creating the BBC disc images and README files.

+* [2-build-files](2-build-files) contains the make executable for Windows, plus the required DLL files.

-* [2-assembled-output](2-assembled-output) contains the output binaries from the build process for the Elite Universe Editor.
+* [3-assembled-output](3-assembled-output) contains the output binaries from the build process for the Elite Universe Editor.

-* [3-compiled-game-discs](3-compiled-game-discs) contains the disk images produced by the build process.
+* [4-compiled-game-discs](4-compiled-game-discs) contains the disk images produced by the build process.
 These disks contain the Universe Editor.

 * [elite-universe-editor-library](https://github.com/markmoxon/elite-universe-editor-library) contains the shared source files for the Universe Editor.
 The same source is used for all versions.